Skip to main content

 It's a mix of hands-on service work and strategic oversight.

-How do you ensure quality and safety across your services?
+How do you ensure quality and safety across your supported living services?

 Presence is vital.
 By visiting regularly, I can observe culture, communication, and support first-hand.
 I build relationships with team members and people we support to understand what's really happening.